English Questions

 Q:

-Answer & Explanation Answer: A) help
+Answer & Explanation Answer: A) will be surprised

 Explanation: